Antipurity/conceptual/README.md

 ## References (…`reference X`?)

+References manage lifetime of resources (objects).
+Remember it, and it will be alive forever, but forget it, and that is the only death that matters.

 A reference is a stand-in for a remote location.
 To maximize data locality and caching, store it locally (inline); to minimize shape re-allocation and indirection on sharing, store data remotely (by reference to it).

 To implementations/processors, objects are references (special types like basic numbers are special-cased to give a base); storage is distinct from processing.